venkatrag1/ADSND/P2/Explanation.md

 into left and right half until we are left with only one or two elements.

-Of course, when we do get the min and max back from the two halves, we will have two comparisons for min and max, but since this will happen fewer than n times (it will happen roughly log(n) times) we are still better off than the 2n complexity of simple linear sweep.
+Of course, when we do get the min and max back from the two halves, we will have two comparisons for min and max, but since this will happen fewer than n times, so we are still better off than the 2n complexity of simple linear sweep.

 #### __get_min_max__